zeljkobekcic/dotfiles/README.md

 # DOTFILES

 Hi!
-Here are my dotfiles.
+Here are my dotfiles and these are 'managed' with GNU Stow.

-## My Use Case
-I am using mainly Vim if I want to write something short in Latex, SQL, Shell, Java, Clojure or even Haskell.
-For bigger things I like to use a modern IDE with a VIM Plugin.

 ## What am I using?
 * Vim
-* Vundle
+* VimPlug
 * tmux
 * zsh
 * zprezto
 * xrdr (xrandr wrapper)
 * things in my i3
 * of course i3
+* and GNU Stow
 * and a lot of other funny stuff :)